 Others who read this article also enjoyed reading:

-If you are serious about becoming a consistently profitable trader, purchase my award winning book Accelerate Your Wealth, It's Your Money, Your Choice.
+If you are serious about becoming a consistently profitable trader so you can take control of your investments, purchase my award winning book Accelerate Your Wealth, It's Your Money, Your Choice.

-And If you would like to learn how you can trade the stock market confidently and profitably, view our trading courses.
-You can also check our what our clients have to say by viewing their reviews and testimonials.
+To learn how you can trade the stock market confidently and profitably over the medium to long term, view our trading courses.
+You can also check our what our clients have to say about our courses by viewing their reviews and testimonials.